beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 This is a design choice allowing a number of optimizations, such as task pipelining and parallelism, to be performed.
 Furthermore, `TaskSchedules` define which parameters are copied in and out from the device.

-Once the method `execute` is invoked, Tornado builds the data dependency graph, the Tornado bytecode, compiles the referrenced Java method to OpenCL C, and executes the generated application on the available OpenCL device.
+Once the method `execute` is invoked, Tornado builds the data dependency graph, the Tornado bytecode, compiles the referenced Java method to OpenCL C, and executes the generated application on the available OpenCL device.